Information about clinic hours, common questions, and medication forms

 - Provide current home, work, and alternate telephone numbers for the Emergency Care Information form.

-- Medications must be kept in the school health room or other school-approved location unless approved for the student to carry it during school hours.
-If a student carries his or her own medication, a backup may be kept in the school health room.
+4. Medications must be kept in the school health room or other school-approved location unless approved for the student to carry it during school hours.
+If a student carries their own medication, a backup may be kept in the school health room.

-- OTC medications may be given up to ten consecutive school days with the parent’s or guardian’s signature on the FCPS Medication Authorization form before a physician’s authorization is required.
+6. OTC medications that are given for other symptoms may be given up to ten consecutive school days with the parent’s or guardian’s signature on the FCPS Medication Authorization form before a health care provider’s authorization is required.

 Thank you for your cooperation and assistance in helping to make this a safe and healthy school year for all FCPS students.

-If you have any questions regarding the health room services, please feel free to call either your School Health Aide, Brenda Smith at 703-631-5530 or your school Public Health Nurse, Karin Heller, RN, at 571-595-6439 or [email protected].
+If you have any questions regarding the health room services, please feel free to call either your School Health Aide, Brenda Smith at 703-631-5530 or your school Public Health Nurse, Reggie Santiago, BSN, RN at 703-631-5592 or [email protected].

 Additional Health Informaiton

 Children who need to take medication during school hours must have a signed Medication Authorization, Release, and Indemnification Form.
 Prescription medications require the signature of both the parent and the physician.
 Inhalers and EpiPens require authorization forms.

 Over-the-counter (OTC) medications are drugs that can be purchased without a doctor's prescription and are used for the relief of symptoms on a temporary basis.
 With parent and physician authorization, OTC medications may be given on an "as needed" basis throughout the school year.
 Parents may authorize limited use for 10 consecutive days with a completed Medication Authorization Form.
 Examples include antihistamines for allergic reactions.